 Gone are the days of “color-blind” and “gender-blind” classrooms.
 By ignoring the power dynamics of the past, classrooms perpetuate them.
 Students all over America deserve to learn about women.
-Not only does this campaign promote awareness of the lack of women’s voices in classrooms, it provides students and teachers with meaningful action steps they can take to work for change.
+Not only do we promote awareness of the lack of women’s voices in classrooms, we provides students and teachers with meaningful action steps they can take to work for change.

 Through targeted emails and social media, Teach About Women contacts, supports, and advises educators around the nation as they